-- 3. Any school staff member, upon receiving information that a person is threatening to commit an act of violence, shall: - Assume threat is serious: - Immediately report the threat to a school administrator/designee; and - Be available and cooperative in providing a statement of information, with the understanding that the informant will remain anonymous to the greatest extent possible. - 4.
-Any school administrator, upon receiving information that a person is threatening to commit an act of violence, shall: - Assume threat is serious; - Ensure the student making the threat, if said student is on campus, to be immediately removed from the classroom and segregated into a secured area pending further investigation; - Immediately notify the designated law enforcement agency and provide them with complete information regarding the information received; and - Require that the school staff member, if this is the source of the information, provide immediate written statements regarding the information received - 5.
+- Assume threat is serious; - Immediately report the threat to a school administrator/designee; and - Be available and cooperative in providing a statement of information, with the understanding that the informant will remain anonymous to the greatest extent possible. - 4.
+Any school administrator, upon receiving information that a person is threatening to commit an act of violence, shall: - Assume threat is serious: - Immediately remove the student making the threat, if the student is on campus, from the classroom and segregated into a secured area pending further investigation; - Immediately notify the designated law enforcement agency and provide them with complete information regarding the information received; and - Require that the school staff member, if this is the source of the information, provide immediate written statements regarding the information received - 5.
 If it is agreed that the threat is credible: - The administrator will immediately consult with appropriate law enforcement - The school administrator shall take appropriate action in accordance with the given instructions - The administrator will activate student release if necessary - 6.
 If it is agreed that the threat is not credible, the school administrator shall institute any further action deemed necessary.